France: Official and widely spoken languages

 Diversity of Regional Languages in France

 The linguistic map of this country is a vibrant tapestry of regional dialects and languages.
-From the romance language family to the celtic language varieties, each dialect tells a unique story of its territory5.
+From the romance language family to the celtic language varieties, each dialect tells a unique story of its territory.

 Examples of Regional Dialects